 This is not just a question of the ‘yuck factor’ of breathing in mold every time you inflate your mat: mold will also weaken the laminate and contribute to weld failures and delamination.

 Second suggestion – store your mat unrolled with the valve open when it is not in use – this will allow dry air to get inside the mat.
-Third suggestion – a Sea to Summit sleeping mat has an anti-microbial treatment built into the laminate which will prevent mold growth.
+The high-airflow valve used on Sea to Summit mats is particularly helpful in this respect.
+Third suggestion – a Sea to Summit sleeping air mat has an anti-microbial treatment built into the laminate which will prevent mold growth.
 Breathe easy.